 Federal Government extends HomeBuilder Program

 In some welcomed news, the Federal Government has announced an extension to the HomeBuilder Program.
 The HomeBuilder Program has gifted a ‘once in a lifetime’ opportunity to see more people realise their home-ownership dreams.
-The announcement of this extension combined with historically low interest rates, existing grant schemes and stable house prices in the region, provides an extremely attractive opportunity for those wishing to build a home in the new year.
+The announcement of this extension combined with historically low interest rates, existing grant schemes and stable house prices in the region, provides an extremely attractive opportunity for those wishing to secure a new home and land package in the new year

 What is the HomeBuilder Program?